xAnDrOm3dAx/password-generator/README.md

 ## Further Development

-Planning to add some extra features to enable the user to select how many characters, toggle uppercase, lowercase, and symbols 🤙
+Planning to add some extra features to enable the user to toggle uppercase, lowercase, and symbols 🤙

 ## Version 1.1: